Alylamppuvegaanit/discord-voice-bot/README.md

 - Chromium is required for youtube integration.
 On ubuntu/debian, it can be installed with `sudo apt install chromium`

-Text to speech package is installed by running script `setup_multivoice.sh`.
+Text to speech package is installed by running script `setup.sh`.
+No setup scripts for windows are provided, but the packages can be manually downloaded.

 The program also needs to be supplied a valid discord bot token, which should be stored in a file called .env, specidfied by a line `TOKEN=...`